Computer Science at UC Berkeley

 Hands-On Learning

-Spend most of the first week learning block-based Java programming for Android and iOS operating systems.
+Spend most of the first week learning the fundamentals of Python programming, control flow, loops, functions, basic data structures, and get an introduction to libraries.
 The exercises and tutorials quickly help students build capacity with coding, abstraction, algorithms and data management within a program.

 Career Exploration